amgarton47/CS62data-structures/tools/README.md

       that you can provide detailed feedback on the submitted code), you can use the make_pdfs.sh script to create, for each submission, a pdf containing all of the named source files.

+   The resulting <assignment>-<student>.txt and .pdf files should be suitable for returing directly to students.

 # Grading tools